avajs/ava/docs/08-common-pitfalls.md

 ### Transpiling imported modules

-AVA currently only transpiles the tests you ask it to run, as well as test helpers (files starting with `_` or in `helpers` directory) inside the test directory. *It will not transpile modules you `import` from outside of the test.* This may be unexpected but there are workarounds.
+AVA currently only transpiles test and helper files. *It will not transpile modules you `import` from outside of the test.* This may be unexpected but there are workarounds.

 If you use Babel you can use its [require hook](https://babeljs.io/docs/usage/require/) to transpile imported modules on-the-fly.
 To add it, [configure it in your `package.json`](./06-configuration.md).